Chapter 2: Stitches

 “No, I’m fine.
 I can take care of myself,” Jinwon resisted her hands and tried his hardest not to look so cold, but his shrill voice gave it away.

 Jinwon sat patiently on his bed as HaYeon and Stephanie roamed around his room, handing him all sorts of things.
-His past memories were engraved in each one of them.
-They mean nothing to him now.
-What once were his beloved treasures were now useless to him.
+His past memories were engraved in every inch of that space.
+There were stories waiting to be told from something as simple as rocks and shredded picks to his pile of music tapes and handwritten songbooks.
+Those beloved treasures became insignificant objects in his eyes now.

 Out of all his the things that were special to his past, one stood out.
 It was his black poodle named Ginger.
 He was a gift given by Stephanie two Christmases ago.
 Since the poodle only wagged its tail for him and seemed to have no expectations, he immediately loved him.
 He felt like a child seeing a puppy for the first time and he found joy in its odd nature.
 He laughed heartily when the dog tilted its head as he spoke to it.
 He lost it even more when it stood up on his lap and laid its paws on his chest to reach his face just to lick his cheeks.
 Stephanie’s heart fluttered seeing him so happy and she cherished this moment.
 Someday, Stephanie dreamed, he will be able to laugh like that with her again.